MattRiel/MattRiel/README.md

 Hello! 👋 I'm Ariel, an aspiring programmer.
-I'm currently passionate about creating innovative and user-friendly mobile applications.
+I'm currently passionate about creating innovative and user-friendly web and mobile applications.
 Here's a glimpse of my tech stack:

-## Tech Stack

-- Android Studio
-- Flutter
-- Dart

 I'm constantly learning and exploring new technologies to enhance my skills and stay up-to-date with the latest trends in Android development.
 If you're interested in collaborating or have any exciting project ideas, feel free to reach out!

 [![wakatime](https://wakatime.com/badge/user/3a9424b2-a7e9-45b1-b004-c0da731ae6d1.svg)](https://wakatime.com/@3a9424b2-a7e9-45b1-b004-c0da731ae6d1)